Composing Task-Agnostic Policies with Deep Reinforcement Learning: Implementation details

 \subsubsection{Halfcheetah-hurdle}

 In halfcheetah-hurdle environment, a 2D cheetah has to jump over the three hurdles to reach the target.
-In this environment, the information $g$ in the state $s:[\hat{s},g]$ corresponds to the x-position of the next nearest hurdle in front of the agent as well as the distance from that hurdle.
+The primitive policies include run forward and jump where each poilcy was trained with SAC for 0.25 million steps.
+Furthermore, in this environment, the information $g$ in the state $s:[\hat{s},g]$ corresponds to the x-position of the next nearest hurdle in front of the agent as well as the distance from that hurdle.
 The reward function is defined as:

 where $r_{xy}$, $g_{xy}$, $v_z$, and $v_x$ are xy-position of robot torso, xy-position of goal, velocity along z-axis, and velocity along x-axis, respectively.
 The function $hc(\cdot)$ returns a count indicating the number of hurdles in front of the robot.
 The indicator function $I(\mathrm{goal})$ returns 1 if the agent has reached the target otherwise 0.
 The function $cc(\cdot)$ is a collision checker which returns 1 if the agent collides with the hurdle otherwise 0.
 The reward function coefficients $\lambda_g$, $\lambda_{hc}$, $\lambda_{rg}$, $\lambda_z$, $\lambda_v$, and $\lambda_c$ are $0.1$, $1.0$, $1000$, $0.3$, $1.0$ and $2$, respectively.